 The income statement is another important financial statement that provides insight into a company’s performance over a specific accounting period.
 The income statement lacks in providing solid information regarding the current financial situation; however, it does provide good future viability of the company.
 This statement has few accounts such as revenues, expenses, and net profit or loss.

 The cash flow statement resembles the income statement in many ways.
 It also records the performance of a company in a specific accounting period.
-The only thing that differentiates a cash flow statement from an income statement is the fact that a cash flow statement takes into account only cash related accounts.
+The only thing that differentiates a cash flow statement from an income statement is the fact that a cash flow statement takes into account only cash-related accounts.
 For example, in an income statement, you can find depreciation being considered.
-Therefore, the cash flow statement is solely based on money and how much money is being generated as opposed to the expenses.
 An analyst checks how the company performed in terms of managing the inflow and outflow of cash.
 If you really want to focus on the money aspect, the cash flow statement will definitely provide a sharper image of a company.

 There are three major indicators that provide information regarding the company’s financial health.
 These indicators are liquidity, leverage, and profitability.
 The company’s management has total control over these indicators because they are internal measures.
 However, things can get out of control and even beyond management’s control.
 For example, economic ups and downs or any other external changes render management helpless in this regard.